pranjalgusain/spotify_sql_project/README.md

 ![Spotify Logo](https://github.com/najirh/najirh-Spotify-Data-Analysis-using-SQL/blob/main/spotify_logo.jpg)

 ## Overview
 This project involves analyzing a Spotify dataset with various attributes about tracks, albums, and artists using **SQL**.
-It covers an end-to-end process of normalizing a denormalized dataset, performing SQL queries of varying complexity (easy, medium, and advanced), and optimizing query performance.
+It covers an end-to-end process of normalizing a denormalized dataset, performing SQL queries of varying complexity and optimizing query performance.
 The primary goal of the project is to retrieve meaningful insights from the dataset including track performance, artist productivity, audience engagement, and track attributes.
 The queries focus on identifying patterns, top performers, and calculating relevant statistics.

 ```sql
 -- create table